Death in service pension information exchange

 Warning

-What we need for LGPS contributors
+What we need for a death in service

 At the date of death, we need a 'death in service notification' form with the member's details and the following information.

-Annual rate of assumed pensionable pay (AAPP)
+1. Annual rate of assumed pensionable pay (AAPP)

 This provides us with a notional pensionable pay figure to assess death grant and survivors’ pension.
 The annual assumed pensionable pay for a death grant is calculated as the average of the pensionable pay for the member for the three months (or 12 weeks if weekly paid), starting with the pay period before the one in which the death occurred.